Euro 2024 final: Will England get a bank holiday if Three Lions beat Spain and win the European Championships?

 Southgate's side are preparing for their first major tournament final on foreign soil after beating Netherlands 2-1 in a dramatic semi-final win on Wednesday night.

-And should England come out on top on Sunday, Liberal Democrat leader Sir Ed Davey believes the country should be given a bank holiday to celebrate.
+And should England come out on top on Sunday, Prime Minister Sir Keir Starmer has hinted that a bank holiday could be one of the ways to "mark the occasion".

+"I don't want to jinx it.
+I went to the last Euros final and I don't want to go through that again so I don't want to jinx anything," he told ITV News.

+"We must mark it in some way.
+The most important thing is getting over the line on Sunday."

 "The Three Lions are playing their first ever final on foreign soil, and if they bring it home, the government should bring home a bank holiday to celebrate," he said in a statement.